-I got an erection this morning while reading 50 Shades of Grey by EL James, the newest nominated book for the National Book Award.
+I got an erection this morning while reading “50 Shades of Grey” by E L James, the newest nominated book for the National Book Award.
 I can’t help it.
 She speaks to me.

 I’ve seen about five blog posts already this morning that have cried out that “great literature” is now officially dead because of EL James (born “Erika Leonard”) reaching heights of either marketing or recognition that they can never hope for.

 “Never” is a strong word.
 How do I know?
 Because when they try to put her in the stuffed up closet of how they define “great literature” they will limit whatever art they hope to produce.
 Art can happen in every moment of your life.
 It’s not about colors or words or message, it’s about your personal authenticity this moment.

-One blogger states: “Bestseller or not, most literary critics would agree that El James trilogy lacks unforgettable characters and that the books are neither epics nor classics.
+One blogger states: “Bestseller or not, most literary critics would agree that EL James trilogy lacks unforgettable characters and that the books are neither epics nor classics.
 I wonder if great novelists will soon be an endangered species.”

 Another blogger is shocked that a book with the following passage in it (“it reeks”, she says) has the potential to be considered great:

 “I pull him deeper into my mouth so I can feel him at the back of my throat and then to the front again.
 My tongue swirls around the end.
 He’s my very own Christian Grey-flavored popsicle.
 I suck harder and harder … Hmm … My inner goddess is doing the merengue with some salsa moves.”